iZeaoGamer/Zector/major.md

 - Fixed crash when using /f home.
 - Fixed being able to trade yourself.
 - Added new rank colors back to scoreboard.
+- Added /rankup - You can rankup to receive better perks, such as more PVS, homes limit increasement, more commands, and more.
+Yes, I've based it off from Harry potter mainly because why not?
+Makes it original, etc. - Thanks to <@!355854401379893259> for testing.
+- You can no longer receive keys from mining.
+You can now receive them in LuckyBlocks.
+(Untested, and may need more revamps, and some BC-Breaks containing this also, which we'll look into.)
+- Fixed crash upon /rankup.

+**NOTE**
+/rankup cannot be obtained from above Guest.
+This is because of some bugs if we were to change this that could reoccur.
+Though, we may try to resolve this in a way where it's fair for everyone.
+Not confirmed yet though.